kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 - A video player that actually plays videos.
 - Some social share buttons to help people share content they enjoy.

-Instead of building this functionality outselves, let's use React's ecosystem, and import pre-made components for these use cases.
+Instead of building this functionality ourselves, let's use React's ecosystem, and import pre-made components for these use cases.

 ### Adding the video player component